kasteway/Unsupervised_Learning/Clustering.md

 K-Means Clustering is a popular and straightforward algorithm in unsupervised learning, primarily used for grouping data into a predefined number of clusters.

+K-Means is a fundamental clustering method known for its simplicity and efficiency, but it comes with limitations like the need to specify the number of clusters and its sensitivity to the initial choice of centroids and outliers.

 ### Basics of K-Means Clustering:

    - Goal: To partition the data into K distinct, non-overlapping clusters.

    - Method: It assigns each data point to the nearest cluster center (centroid) based on distance, typically Euclidean distance.

 ### Process:

    - Initialization: Randomly select 'K' cluster centers (centroids) from the data points, often K = 2.

    - Assignment: Assign each data point from the data to the nearest centroid, forming K clusters.

    - Update: Recalculate the centroids as the mean of all data points in each cluster.

    - Repeat: Repeat the assignment and update steps until the centroids no longer change significantly, indicating that the clusters are stable.

 ### Characteristics:

    - Number of Clusters (K): The number of clusters needs to be specified beforehand.

    - Shape of Clusters: Tends to find spherical clusters because it relies on Euclidean distance.

    - Size of Clusters: Works best when clusters are of roughly similar size and density.

 ### Advantages

    - Simplicity and Speed: Easy to understand and implement, efficient in computational terms.

    - Effective with Large Data: Works well with large datasets.

    - Widely Used: Applicable in various domains like market segmentation, computer vision, and document clustering.

 ### Disadvantages:

    - Choosing K: Determining the right number of clusters (K) can be challenging and often involves trial and error.

    - Sensitivity to Initial Centroids: The initial choice of centroids can affect the final outcome.

    - Outliers: Sensitive to outliers, as they can skew the centroids.

    - Limitation in Cluster Shapes: Assumes clusters are spherical and evenly sized, which might not always be the case in real-world data.

 ### Applications:

    - Customer Segmentation: Grouping customers based on purchasing behavior.

    - Image Compression: Reducing the number of colors in an image by clustering similar colors.

    - Data Preprocessing: Segmenting data into clusters can be a useful preprocessing step for other algorithms.

 ---

+-